Ringmaster (circus)

 A ringmaster or ringmistress, or sometimes a ringleader, is a significant performer in many circuses.
 Most often seen in traditional circuses, the ringmaster is a master of ceremonies that introduces the circus acts to the audience.
 In smaller circuses, the ringmaster is often the owner and artistic director of the circus.

 Duties and functions

 A ringmaster introduces the various acts in a circus show and guides the audience through the experience, directing their attention to the various areas of the circus arena and helping to link the acts together while equipment is brought into and removed from the circus ring.
-A ringmaster may interact with some acts, especially the clown acts, to make the various acts part of a seamless circus performance.
-Ringmasters have become an integral part of the many circus shows and sometimes will be involved in elements of some of the acts performances.
+A ringmaster may interact with, or even be involved in the elements of, some acts of the show.

 It is traditionally the ringmaster's job to use hyperbole whenever possible while introducing the acts to enhance the expectations of the audience.
 Declarations of the "biggest", "most dangerous", "amazing", "spectacular" and similar expressions are common.